AlexBuseDragomir/university-projects/santa-claus-workshop-multithreading/README.md

 # Santa Claus Workshop Project

+## Author's note:
-**NOTE:** This was never fully implemented, the current structure can be considered a draft implementation.
+The current project structure can be considered a draft implementation.
 It contains the main code infrastructure, but it is not properly syncronized.
+Never got the chance to complete this work.

 ## I. Introduction & Problem Statement